 - Reduced-distraction space

-- Use of a secure SEAS computer
+- Use of a secure SEAS laptop

 The general guidelines listed above may apply to any student with a disability, and more suggestions can be found in the sections dealing with specific disabilities.
 In the effort to provide accommodations, faculty are also encouraged to communicate regularly with students about their individual requirements.
 Students may know from past experience which types of accommodations work for them and which do not.
 In addition, Student and Employee Accessibility Services may be consulted for questions that may arise regarding accommodations.